menu

 Living in Oak Park

 Oak Park is a larger medium-sized village located in the state of Illinois.
-With a population of 52,553 people and 14 constituent neighborhoods, Oak Park is the 26th largest community in Illinois.
+With a population of 52,553 people and 14 associated neighborhoods, Oak Park is the 26th largest community in Illinois.
 Oak Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Oak Park home prices are not only among the most expensive in Illinois, but Oak Park real estate also consistently ranks among the most expensive in America.